Driving Under the Influence of Alcohol or Drugs (DUI, DWI, OWI, Drunk Driving)

 Restricted Driving Permit (non first offender)

 Non-first offenders cannot request or obtain a MDDP.
-They must wait out their suspension and then apply to the Secretary of State for a Restricted Driving Permit (RDP).
+They must apply to the Secretary of State for a Restricted Driving Permit (RDP).
 That process is discussed in great detail elsewhere on this web site at the topic "Driver's License Reinstatement ".

 A suspension comes about in connection with a DUI arrest because you either failed or refused to take the chemical test.
 From earlier in this article, remember that the results of taking or refusing the chemical test versus taking or refusing the PBT have entirely different consequences.
 Regardless of whether you refused or took the PBT, nothing will happen to your license because of that test failure or refusal.